MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsSetProcessCallback.md

 `process`

-The handle to the process for that the callback is registered
+The handle to the process for that the callback is registered.

 `callbackOptions`

-The option for callback, using [HCS_EVENT_OPTIONS](./HCS_EVENT_OPTIONS.md)
+The option for callback, using [HCS_EVENT_OPTIONS](./HCS_EVENT_OPTIONS.md).

 `context`

-Optional pointer to a context that is passed to the callback
+Optional pointer to a context that is passed to the callback.

 `callback`

-Callback function that is invoked for events on the process
+Callback function that is invoked for events on the process.

 ## Return Values